See the film locations for real in the Lothians!

 Blackness Castle is located in Falkirk and has been many things through its time, a home, a garrison fortress, state prison and a military base.
 The castle can notbaly be seen in the Outlander series as a stand in for Fort William.
 The eeriest looking castle in West Lothian is the power base of the evil commander 'Black Jack' Randall.

 Come to West Lothian and walk in the footsteps of these wonderful characters in some truly iconic locations.

 Why not enjoy a tour of these incredible locations, take a day or an overnight stay and see where part of the Outlander series took place.
 Immerse yourself in the Outlander experience while you see the familiar sights of Outlander.

 Taking an Outlander tour is a great way to meet like minded people who are also madly in love with the show.

 There are also a number of companies who now offer Outlander themed tours.
 Two of these guides are based in West Lothian and both have vast knowledge of Outlander.
 This includes Mary's Meanders & Mini Kilt Tours as below.

 Facts about Outlander

-- Liam Neeson and Sean Connery were considered for lead roles in the making of an Outlander film.
+- Many years ago Liam Neeson and Sean Connery were considered for lead roles in the making of an Outlander film.

 - The time-travelling aspect of the story wasn't initially intentional.
 According to Gabaldon, this sort of just happened when she was writing the part of Claire.